gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ---
-title: "Debugging pages with the secret DevTools API"
+title: "Debugging the debugger to inspect pages with code"
 published: "2025-07-15"
-updated: "2025-07-20"
+updated: "2025-07-21"
 description: ""
 figure: meta-inspection
 ---